JackCooper666/learning-note/hardware/RTK/ublox/zed f9p/Ublox F9P on Windows And Ros2.md

 ##### 3.2.2 Find your RTK receiver on your PC
 1. Connect your receiver to the PC via the USB port.
 2. The receiver should be automatically configured.
 To verify this, open Terminal and type the command.
-You should see **/dev/ttyACM0** (or a similar device, e.g., **/dev/ttyACM1**).
+You should see **/dev/ttyACM0** as Figure 19 (or a similar device, e.g., **/dev/ttyACM1**).
 ```bash
 ls /dev/ttyACM*
 ```
 ![[check ttyAcm.jpg]]
+\[Figure 19\]: Port name

-3. To check the GPS Stream from RTK receiver, run the command in the Terminal.
+3. To check the GPS Stream from RTK receiver, run the command in the Terminal as Figure 20.
 It shows the raw GPS data streaming from the receiver.
 Press **Ctrl + C** to stop.
 ```bash
 sudo cat /dev/ttyACM0
 ```
 ![[see_ttyACM.jpg]]
+\[Figure 20\]: Info in the port

  **Tip:** If you don’t see any output or the device is missing, make sure your user has the appropriate permissions (e.g., being in the dialout group).
 Thus, please check your groups by the command below.
 ```bash